keenanromain/DecemberCal/README.md

       - postgres-data:/var/lib/postgresql/data
     ports:
       - "5432:5432"
-    ...
-    ...
-    ...
-    ...

 volumes:
   postgres-data:
 ```

-Docker Compose confirms DB readiness via the healtcheck above.
+Docker Compose confirms DB readiness via the `healtcheck` above.
 The other services only boot once the DB is accepting connections.

-The Postgres service manages two primary tables:

-`events` – The system’s authoritative write model.
-All create/update/delete operations are performed against this table by the write-service.
-It stores the canonical event objects created by the application.

-`events_read` – A read-optimized replica of the events table.
-This table is connected to the read-service and is structured to support fast, query-heavy operations.
-This is would help to scale reads independently from writes if need be.

 ---